 With an increasing number of students taking online courses, it is imperative that appropriate disability accommodations be provided for these students.
 Typically in online courses, the primary accommodation needed is extended time on exams.
 Information is provided below on the process for ensuring that students with disabilities receive accommodations for exams administered via inQsit and Blackboard.

 If you use Blackboard and a student needs extended time for an exam, there are two ways you could do this.
-If you have created the exam in a manner in which the Blackboard system does not shut the student off after the allotted time, you can simply permit the student to continue taking the exam for the extended time.
+If you did not check the AutoSubmit box when you created the exam, you can simply permit the student to continue taking the exam for the extended time.
 The other option is to create a separate section of the exam for this student and extend the time allotted for the test.
 Below are instructions for how to do this using Blackboard 9.1.

 Step 1: Create a copy of the exam